DivineOps/sasha-rosenbaum-site/content/ukraine/index.md

 Even those who aren't in Russia are keeping quiet because their families are begging them to.
 Do you ever wonder what it would be like to fear an arrest over speaking up?
 Over someone else in your family speaking up?

+**Do not let history repeat itself**

+The longer the war continues, the more Putin consolidates his power in Russia.
+As the ountry isolation escalates, Putin will face mounting internal pressure to stop the war.
+The only way he can remain in power is by squishing dissent.

+Russia has just passed another law to imprison [reporters covering the war](https://www.cbsnews.com/news/russia-ukraine-news-war-journalists-prison-sentences/).
+Russia already has laws against [public demonstrations](https://www.pressherald.com/2022/02/25/russian-authorities-arrest-hundreds-of-protesters-as-anti-war-demonstrations-grow/) and ["disrespecting the government"](https://www.bbc.com/news/world-europe-47488267) that are used to jail ordinary citizens.

+History has seen this playbook many times before.
+The opposition in sent to jails.
+The unscrupulous aids who are willing to murder and imprison their own brothers rise to power.

+The more war crimes are committed, the easier it becomes to commit even more atrocities.

+The longer Putin remains in power, the more totalitarian the entire Russian government will become.
+And this is the government holding the nukes over everyone's head.

 # Why you should care

 You are in North America, Europe, or Asia, your family is safe and Putin isn't at your door.
 Why should you care?